whatisnuclear/website/safety-minutes.md

 layout: default
 title: Safety Minutes
 description: >
   You may have heard about safety minutes at nuclear companies, where every meeting starts with some discussion of safety.
 Doing this demonstrates that your organization is laser-focused on safety.
 You can get a random safety minute here.
   Please feel free to contribute your favorite.
 date: 2022-09-26
-byline: true
+byline: false
 permalink: /safety-minutes/
 image: /img/nuclear-safety-minute.png
 ---

 <div class="row">
 <div class="col-md-8" markdown="1">